What is a CSA?

 Do you offer a work-trade option?

 We do.
 People who are willing to work 3.5 hours every week to help with washing and packing may be considered for a Vegetable and Bread share.
 Must be available either Wednesday or Friday mornings every week.
-Please indicate on the sign-up form if you are interested in this option.
+Please fill out our short application here and indicate on the sign-up form if you are interested in this option.
 We will be accepting people for work-trade for one-month periods, to be continued for more months at our discretion.

 Can I host a pick-up site?

 Yes!
 If you want to host a pickup site at your home or another location, please email us and we can talk further.